wbabik/Practical_Computing_Gentle_Intro/Class_04_Linux_shell_I/Class_4.md

 > TAPBP_c134883_g1_i1
 > ```
 >
-> Now, use a similar technique to get the list of feature names and save it as **Population_acronyms.txt**.
+> Now, use a similar technique to get the list of feature names and save it as **Feature_names.txt**.

 #### Exercise 3